Is it hard to make a Will?

 SRUK was formed in March 2016 when two existing charities merged: The Scleroderma Society and the Raynaud's and Scleroderma Association.

 If you have already written a legacy for one of these two charities into your Will, don't worry.
-Your gift will not be lost and you do not need to make a change to your Will.
-The two charities will remain registered, but will not be operational.
-So when your gift is received, it will be passed on automatically to SRUK.
+Your gift will not be lost, and you do not need to make any changes to your Will.
+The two charities remain registered but are not operational.
+This means when your gift is received, it will automatically pass to SRUK.

-If you are going to leave a gift to us in your Will, or have done already, we would like to say thank you properly.
-Please get in touch on 020 3893 5998.
+If you are going to leave a gift to us in your Will, or have already done so, we would like to say thank you.

 Glossary of legal terms